jpabadir/pace-c/documentation/peer-testing-1/peer-testing-report.md

 ## Quantitative Data

-See the attached chart which shows the average score given to us by our participants for several evaluated heuristic, on a scale from 1 to 5.
+See the attached chart which shows the average score given to us by our participants for several evaluated heuristics, on a scale from 1 to 5.

 ### Testimonials from the Participants to Explain the Graph